trywilco/wilco-docs/docs/quest-configuration/github-actions.md

 Each step that requires the user to open and merge a pull request (PR) can include the GitHub Actions configuration.
 These actions will run as part of a workflow triggered on every PR when the PR code changes.

-More on GitHub Workflows and GitHub Actions: [https://docs.github.com/en/actions/using-workflows](https://docs.github.com/en/actions/using-workflows).
+→ Read more about GitHub Workflows and Actions on their [official documentation].

 Configuring GitHub Actions on a step is done by adding the `githubActions` key to the step YAML file. `githubActions` can include one or both of the keys, `backend` or `frontend`.
 Each allows configuring the actions for the specific part of the application.